pypancsv/pypancsv/docs/pres201901a/index.md

 <div id="doorprize-col"/>

-## Door Prize Script:  Rename Certain Columns
+## Door Prize Script:  Dynamic Rename & Reorder

 [Tweet me if you use this in real life](https://www.twitter.com/KatieKodes){:target="_blank"} – remember to hashtag #AwesomeAdmin & #YayUs !